Joeli20/Study-of-Variational-Autoencoders-in-Machine-Learning/README.md

 # Study-of-Variational-Autoencoders-in-Machine-Learning
 Bachelor final thesis code

-This is the repository that contains the code of my bachelor final thesis in Aerospace Engineering called "Study of Variational Autoencoders in Machine Learning"
+This repository is related to the project: "Study of Variational Autoencoders in Machine Learning", developed by Joel Campo and supervised by Alex Ferrer.